Programme aims, objectives and Programme Intended Learning Outcomes (PILOs)

 - Use skills and knowledge acquired from experimental, theoretical, and computational courses;

 - Build future careers or pursue further studies by specializing in Applied Physics or Energy Management and Technology;

 - Analyse and solve real-world physics and energy problems;

 - Identify the key questions, plan the investigation, and present the scientific results through independent projects and team work.

 Curriculum structure with the alignment of courses of PILOs

 The curriculum structure of the BSc programme is driven by the Programme Intended Learning Outcomes (PILOs), which is aligned with the Graduate Attributes of the University.
 Unit system is employed for the flexibility of selection of courses according to student’s interest and schedule.
 The normative period of study is four years.

 The major core and major elective courses are carefully designed into various study levels, which are indicated by the first digit of the course code.
 The lowest level courses have the course code ‘PHYS1XXX’ and the highest level courses have the course code ‘PHYS4XXX’.
 The students are supposed to progress their studies following the study levels.
-The details of the study schedule can be found in Section 2.9.
-The alignment matrix of the major courses and the PILOs is given in Appendix 1.

 |General Education Courses||31|

 |Major Courses||Common First-Year Science||#|